 Later comics in "Dark Reign" made it pretty clear that for all Norman's Villain with Good Publicity act, he was most of the time a hop, skip and jump away from a full psychotic breakdown.
 And having to maintain a good public reputation as the head of the Initiative only helped slowly push him closer to one.
 As was particularly cruelly lampshaded in a Breaking Speech delivered to Norman by the Molecule Man, it was a default position amongst the main players of the Marvel Universe that it wasn't not so much a question of "Will Norman crack under the strain?" as "When will Norman crack under the strain?"
 Several of them were waiting for his breakdown since he first took power.

 It finally happened in Siege #3.
 Though after all the buildup it was given, and the masterful snap he had in Thunderbolts, readers found this one (a painted up face, jeans and a t-shirt under the armor, and nonsensical babbling about how his plans to save everything from the Void had been ruined) more than a little underwhelming.
 The part before that ( where he flat-out orders Sentry to bring down the entire floating city of Asgard) was much better.

 Even before Dark Reign and Thunderbolts Norman was suffering from breakdowns much more often.

 It's implied that the breakdown had been building (and was maybe already in progress) since he destroyed Kansas, it's just that Superman's arrival is what tipped it over.

-In Star Wars Knights of the Old Republic Arkoh Adasca and Haazen suffer breakdowns right before meeting their deaths; Arkoh goes from Suave Buisnessman in complete control to a gibbering lunatic screaming at his men to murder the heros and daring the man he abused into smiting him in an extremely nasty karmic death, and Haazen is reduced from Magnificent (if smug) bastard to a helpless wretch who can only stammer and beg Lucien not to use the McGuffin to thwart his plans and kill him in the process.
-Demagol also looes his coherence and stutters, and Raana completely loses her mind.
+In Star Wars: Knights of the Old Republic Arkoh Adasca and Haazen suffer breakdowns right before meeting their deaths; Arkoh goes from Suave Businessman in complete control to a gibbering lunatic screaming at his men to murder the heroes and daring the man he abused into smiting him in an extremely nasty karmic death, and Haazen is reduced from Magnificent (if smug) bastard to a helpless wretch who can only stammer and beg Lucien not to use the McGuffin to thwart his plans and kill him in the process.
+Demagol also loses his coherence and stutters, and Raana completely loses her mind.